vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

 This parameter specifies the name of your cluster.

 ### exhibitor_storage_backend
 This parameter specifies the type of storage backend to use for Exhibitor.
-You can use internal DC/OS storage (`static`) or specify an external storage system (`zookeeper`, `aws_s3`, and `azure`) for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
-Exhibitor automatically configures your Zookeeper installation on the master nodes during your DC/OS installation.
+You can use internal DC/OS storage (`static`) or specify an external storage system (`zookeeper`, `aws_s3`, and `azure`) for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
+Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DC/OS installation.

 *   `exhibitor_storage_backend: static`
     This option specifies that the Exhibitor storage backend is managed internally within your cluster.